mikedotexe/abstract-croncat-app/README.md

 ## Contributing

-We welcome contributions to the Abstract App Module Template!
+We welcome contributions to the Abstract App Module CronCat!
 To contribute, fork this repository and submit a pull request with your changes.
 If you have any questions or issues, please open an issue in the repository and we will be happy to assist you.